-- Working Together to Safeguard Children (HMG, 2015) - What to do if you're Worried a Child is Being Abused (HMG, 2015) - Framework for the Assessment of Children in Need and their Families (DoH 2000) - The Common Assessment Framework for Children and Young People: A Guide for Practitioners (CWDC 2010) - Statutory guidance on making arrangements to safeguard and promote the welfare of children under section 11 of the Children Act 2004 (HMG 2008) - Hidden Harm Responding to the Needs of Children of Problem Drug Users (ACMD, 2003) - Information Sharing: Guidance for Practitioners providing Safeguarding Services (DfE 2015) - Disclosure and Barring Service: www.gov.uk/disclosure-barring-service-check - Revised Prevent Duty Guidance for England and Wales (HMG, 2015) - Inspecting Safeguarding in Early Years, Education and Skills Settings, (Ofsted, 2016)
+- Department of Education (DfE) guidance, Keeping Children Safe in Education 2023 - DfE guidance: Keeping Children Safe in Education 2021; Annex C: Role of the Designated Safeguarding Lead - Working Together to Safeguard Children (HMG, 2018) - What to do if you're Worried a Child is Being Abused (HMG, 2015) - Framework for the Assessment of Children in Need and their Families (DoH 2000) - The Common Assessment Framework for Children and Young People: A Guide for Practitioners (CWDC 2010) - Statutory guidance on making arrangements to safeguard and promote the welfare of children under section 11 of the Children Act 2004 (HMG 2008) - Hidden Harm Responding to the Needs of Children of Problem Drug Users (ACMD, 2003) - Information Sharing: Guidance for Practitioners providing Safeguarding Services (DfE 2015) - Disclosure and Barring Service: www.gov.uk/disclosure-barring-service-check - Revised Prevent Duty Guidance for England and Wales (HMG, 2015) - Inspecting Safeguarding in Early Years, Education and Skills Settings, (Ofsted, 2016) - 'Keeping Children Safe in Education'.
+Updated September 2023.

-This policy was adopted at a meeting of
+This policy was adopted at a meeting of WILLIAM OLDER PLAYGROUP

-Held on
+Held on 31st January 2024

-17th June 2018

-Date to be reviewed
+Date to be reviewed January 2025

-Signed on behalf of the Trustees
+Signed on behalf of the Trustees Louise Bowles

-Name of signatory
+Name of signatory Louise Bowles

-Diana Hannant

-Role of signatory
+Role of signatory Trustee

-Trustee